-Why pay more?
-Asus’ Zenbook UX330 is the only laptop you need
+The updated Zenbook UX330UA is better in every way -- except one

 Software

-Bloatware is a common problem on laptops at any price, yet the Zenbook UX330UA almost entirely dodges the problem.
-There’s very little pre-installed here.
-Not even an anti-virus application is included; Windows Defender is activated by default instead.
-It’s good to see Asus provide a pure experience that doesn’t bog down the user experience.
+Bloatware is a common problem on laptops at this price, yet the Zenbook UX330UA almost entirely dodges the problem.
+There’s very little pre-installed here, except for everyone’s favorite McAffe anti-virus software, and a handful of games.
+We would have liked to see the laptop to have just relied on the proprietary Windows security, but McAffe is easy enough to uninstall or disable if you don’t want it to bother you with notifications.

 Warranty information